 Our Walt Disney World Discount Comparisons post covers why the room-only discount gets our vote over “free” dining–remember, there’s no such thing as a free lunch.
 If you’re booking a room-only discount, you can decide for yourself which hotel might be best by reading our Walt Disney World Hotel Reviews.

 If you are considering a November trip to Walt Disney World, the Free Disney Dining Plan promotion is typically available for booking.
-It’s no longer available for 2017 travel dates, but will likely return around April 2018 for November 2018 travel dates.
+It will likely return around April 2018 for November 2018 travel dates.
 If you’re looking to save money on airfare, visit ITA Software to search for the best prices.
 We have more tips for traveling frugally that might be worth reading if you’re trying to do Disney on a Dime.

 November is one of the best months of the year to visit Walt Disney World if you’re comparing it to every month of the year, but at the end of the day, we have a difficult time recommending it over early December, especially if you want a strong dose of the Christmas spirit.
 Several Christmas offerings don’t kick off until after Thanksgiving, including virtually everything at Epcot and the resort hotel decorations.
 So, while it’s one of the top overall months, if you’re already contemplating a trip this time of year, and it’s possible for you to hold off, we really like the week right after Thanksgiving (which is partially in November!).
 It has all of the upsides of a November visit in terms of crowds, discounts, weather, and it has a better slate of Christmas entertainment.